spack/spack/lib/spack/docs/workflows.rst

 similarly.
 Both can be used to set up ephemeral or long-lived testing/development environments.
-Operational differences between the two approaches can make one or the other preferable in certain
+Operational differences between the two approaches can make one or the other preferable in certain environments.
-environments:

-* Filesystem views do not require environment module infrastructure.
+* Filesystem views do not require environment-module infrastructure.
   Although Spack can install ``environment-modules``, users might be hostile to its use.
 Filesystem views offer a good solution for sysadmins serving users who just "want all the stuff I need in one